2025 Youth Summer Program

 Required Application Materials on Submittable:

 • Vocal Audition Video: 1 minute or less (or 32-bars), from the Broadway Musical Theatre canon of any era, age-range appropriate, ballad or up-tempo, that sits comfortably in your voice.
 Please use live or recorded accompaniment.
 A cappella is not acceptable.
-Please make sure that you start singing at the beginning of the video and do not leave a long instrumental introduction.
-Please ensure the sound quality of your recording is good before submitting.
-(Note: This should not be a video from a musical production in which you’ve performed.)
+Make sure that you start singing at the beginning of the video and do not leave a long instrumental introduction.
+Ensure the sound quality of your recording is acceptable before submitting.
+Note: Use the vocal audition to showcase your acting abilities.
+Demonstrate character and stage presence.
+(This should not be a recording from a musical production or concert in which you’ve performed.)

-• Dance Audition Video: On Submittable, you will find a link to a piece of choreography which you will be expected to learn and then submit a recording of your dancing.
-Please make sure the lighting quality is good and that your full body (including feet) is in the video before submitting.
+• Dance Audition Video: On Submittable, you will find a link to a google folder with music and a piece of choreography.
+There will be three videos to choose from (Beginner, Intermediate, Advanced).
+Please make the selection that will best showcase your abilities.
+You will be expected to learn this choreography and then submit a recording of your dancing.
+Ensure the lighting quality is good and that your full body (including feet) is in view throughout the duration of the video before submitting.
+If you don’t feel you have an appropriate amount of space at home, please use a school auditorium, gymnasium, studio, or outdoor space if necessary.
+Note: Use the dance audition to showcase your acting abilities as well.
+Don’t be afraid to be expressive and perform.

 Schedule